wildfly-extras/creaper/README.md

     );

-Instead of specifying host and port directly, it's possible to connect to the default port the application server on `localhost`:
+Instead of specifying host and port directly, it's possible to connect to the default port of the application server on `localhost`:

     ManagementClient.online(OnlineOptions.standalone().localDefault().build());